echo-air-model/echo-air-model.github.io/docs/file_specifications/output_file_specifications/emissions_output_files.md

 ### Allocated Emissions Shapefiles

-After each run, a file named "shapes" will be generated, containing shapefiles labeled as "test_layer#" with the following extensions: ".cpg", ".dbf", ".prj", ".shp", and ".shx".
+After each run, a file named "shapes" will be generated, containing shapefiles.
+The allocated emissions shapefiles are labeled as "test_layer[run]_allocated_emis" with the following extensions: ".cpg", ".dbf", ".prj", ".shp", and ".shx".

 Each extension serves a specific purpose: